Growing older is no picnic…but a regular fitness routine can jump start your memory, your metabolism, and your state of mind.

 The aging process brings a natural decline in strength caused by the loss of muscle tissue.
 This promotes frailty and the impaired ability to move about with ease, which is often associated with aging.
 Decreased strength means less energy to do everyday activities, such as household chores, grocery shopping, and climbing stairs.

-Now for the good news!
+Now for the good news.
 Regular, moderate physical activity has been shown to lower the risk of or improve the symptoms of many chronic diseases.
 Exercise helps build muscle and bone strength and improves balance and flexibility—all of which can protect your body from falls that can cause debilitating fractures.
-Exercise may also boost the immune system to help fight off colds and flu, control arthritic symptoms such as joint swelling and pain, improve mood and self-confidence, and enhance a deeper sleep.
+Exercise may also boost the immune system to help fight off colds and the flu, control arthritic symptoms such as joint swelling and pain, improve mood and self-confidence, and enhance a deeper sleep.

-Even the frailest elderly people benefit from exercise.
+Even the most frail elderly people benefit from exercise.
 In one study, 100 nursing home residents ranging in age from 72 to 98 years old were placed on a 10-week strength-training regimen.
 Most of the residents in the study depended on canes, walkers, or wheelchairs.
 By the end of the program, not only did they increase their muscle size and strength, but they also moved about with greater ease, even improving their ability to climb stairs—all of which greatly boosted their morale.